dfinity/portal/docs/developer-docs/functionality/sns/sns.md

 more detail.

 ## SNS canisters
-The SNS consists of a governance canister, a ledger canister, a root canister, and a decentralization sale canister that is explained in the next section.
+The SNS consists of the following canisters: the governance canister, the ledger canister and archive canisters, the index canister, the root canister, and the decentralization sale canister that is explained in the next section.

+The _governance canister_ enables decentralized decision making.
+It stores _proposals_ that are suggestions on how to evolve the dapp that the SNS governs and _neurons_ that define who the governance participants are.
+Neurons facilitate stake-based voting as they contain staked SNS tokens.
+Everyone can become a government participant by staking SNS tokens in a neuron.

 The _ledger canister_ implements the
 [ICRC-1 standard](https://github.com/dfinity/ICRC-1)
 and contains SNS tokens, which are unique tokens for each SNS.
 It stores which accounts own how many SNS tokens and the history of transactions between the principals.

-The _governance canister_ enables decentralized decision making.
-It stores _proposals_ that are suggestions on how to evolve the dapp that the SNS governs and _neurons_ that define who the governance participants are.
-Neurons facilitate stake-based voting as they contain staked SNS tokens.
-Everyone can become a government participant by staking SNS tokens in a neuron.
+As we want to keep the full ledger history forever but a cansiter has limited memory, the ledger canister spwans _archive canisters_ that store the block history.
+Morevoer, wallets and other frontends will need to show all transactions that are relevant for a given account.
+To facilitate this and ensure that not every frontend has to implement such a filter, the _index canister_ provides a map of which transactions are relevant for a given account.

-The root canister is responsible for upgrading the other SNS canisters and the dapp canisters that the SNS controls.
+The _root canister_ is responsible for upgrading the other SNS canisters and the dapp canisters that the SNS controls.

 ## SNS lifecycle